Case study: Trustee Sarah Rae

-The role of a trustee is a strategic one which involves overseeing the general management of Mind by ensuring that the organisation has a clear purpose and direction.
+The role of a trustee is a strategic one, which involves overseeing the general management of Mind by ensuring that the organisation has a clear purpose and direction.
 Trustees are also responsible for ensuring that Mind is solvent and delivers its charitable objectives.
-In order to, set the direction and policies of Mind, Board members are required to attend 4 Council of Management meetings and 4 sub-committee meeting a year.
+In order to set the direction and policies of Mind, Board members are required to attend 4 Council of Management meetings and 4 sub-committee meetings a year.
 There is also an expectation that they will engage in the wider work of Mind.

 Mind's constitution requires over 50% of the Board to have lived experience.
 The unique perspective that trustees who are experts by experience bring to the decision-making process keeps the Board focused and prevents mission drift.
-The importance of service user leadership is grounded in issues of credibility, inclusion and the ability to influence policy makers.
+The importance of lived experience leadership is grounded in issues of credibility, inclusion and the ability to influence policy makers.

-Working with Mind has been a richly rewarding experience which has led to personal growth and skills development.
-My involvement has never felt tokenistic, it has it has given me a great sense of purpose and played an enormous part in my ongoing recovery.
+Working with Mind has been a richly rewarding experience, which has led to personal growth and skills development.
+My involvement has never felt tokenistic, it has given me a great sense of purpose and played an enormous part in my ongoing recovery.
 Over time, my confidence has increased and I have regained my sense of identity.
-I have also become engaged in several other high profile mental health initiatives which combined with the work I do for Mind, has greatly expanded my horizons.
+I have also become engaged in several other high profile mental health initiatives, which, combined with the work I do for Mind, has greatly expanded my horizons.